damasceno-dev/nlw20Agents/README.md

 ## 🏗️ Deployment Workflows

-After OIDC setup, you have three deployment options:
+After OIDC setup, you have three **manual deployment** options:

+> 🎯 **All workflows are manual-only** - No automatic deployments occur.
+You have full control over when and what gets deployed.

 ### Option 1: Full Deployment (Manual)
 ```bash